 speaker

 Chief Operating Officer

-Yeah, so yes we started this year in Philippines to be very precise in the Manila, not even a greater Manila and the product as expected actually responded pretty well.
-This was one of the first fully digital if I may, launched also driven by the fact that we had to change the strategy last moment due to the COVID and restrictions and the whole COVID impact and the product starts getting a good traction.
-I think we'll still stay for a while in Manila which is frankly speaking not the major secret because we're following the same path or the same strategy for the rollout in every geography, right?
+Yeah, it's Jacek here.
+So, yes, we started this year in the Philippines, to be very precise, in Manila, not even a greater Manila, and the product, as expected, actually, responded pretty well.
+This was one of the first fully digital, if I may, launch, also driven by the fact that we had to change the strategy last moment due to the COVID and, you know, restrictions and, you know, the whole COVID impact.
+And, you know, the product starts getting good traction.
+I think we'll still stay for a while in Manila, which is, frankly speaking, you know, not the major secret because we're following the same path or the same strategy for the rollout in every geography, right?
 Especially if you go to the sizable geography like Philippines.
-But you know, product is well received.
+But, you know, product is well received.
 I think the taste characteristics, et cetera, fits very well.
-We also testing the different route to consumer models as you know, we entering the countries when you have a stick purchase, there is a lot of consumption on trade rather than just off trade so we need to come up with good solutions there.
-But yeah, I'm very positive on that part of Asia which is still unchartered for Icos.
+We're also testing the different route to consumer models.
+As you know, we're entering the countries when you have a stick purchase.
+There is a lot of consumption on trade rather than just off trade.
+So, you know, we need to come up with good solutions there.
+But, yeah, I'm very positive on that part of Asia, which is still uncharted territory. for IECOS.

 speaker

-Okay, thank you, that's helpful.
-And just a second one on buybacks, helpful clarity that there's no consideration on that in the guidance but with some currency tailwinds now and the balance sheet where it is, it certainly seems like that could be, could come into play.
-Can you give a sense of what you would need to have in place or see before you might trigger resumption of buybacks?
+Okay, thank you.
+That's helpful.
+And just a second one on buybacks.
+Helpful clarity that there's no consideration of that in the guidance, but with some currency tailwinds now and the balance sheet where it is, it certainly seems like that could come into play.
+Can you give a sense of what you would need to have in place or see before you might trigger resuming those buybacks?

+speaker